Skip to Content

 If you don’t already have wooden stars, you can use heavy cardboard to cut a star design.

-Paint for the Star
+Step 1: Paint the Star

-Because it’s almost impossible to get twigs nestled together tightly, you will want to paint the natural wood stars with a dark color.
-Any dark color such as black, brown or gray will work to disguise the gaps between the twigs.
+Any dark color, such as black, brown, or gray, will work to disguise the gaps between the twigs.
 This became apparent to me when I was working on the DIY Hydrangea & Twig Flower Project.

 Watch Video Tutorial